Open-DDR/test-purpose/systemc/src/README.md

 This is a behavioral model with the following limitations:

 1. **Timing**: Simplified timing model (not cycle-accurate for all DDR timings)
-2. **Features**: Subset of full Whitney controller features implemented
+2. **Features**: Subset of full OpenDDR controller features implemented
 3. **DFI**: Simplified DFI interface (not all phases implemented)
 4. **Memory**: No actual memory storage (data patterns generated)
 5. **Error Handling**: Limited error injection and handling